orstavik/JoiEvents/docs/2_EventToEvent/2_Intro_EventComposition.md

-# Pattern: EventToEventComposition
+# Into: EventComposition

-EventToEventComposition is the act of making a new event from one or more other events.
+EventComposition is the act of making a new event from one or more other events.
-EventToEventComposition is implemented as a single JS function added as a global, capture event listener.
-When composing events, one relies on a series of strategic choices, that put together form different design patterns for EventToEventCompositions.
+EventComposition is implemented as *a single, global event listener function in JS*.

-The EventToEventComposition patterns described here only applies to native DOM Events that always propagate to the `window` and `document` node in the DOM (ie. that has `{bubble: true, composed: true}`).
+The EventComposition patterns described here only applies to *global events* that begin their propagation on the `window` DOM node.
-Events that are either only dispatched to a single DOM node (`bubbles: false`) can be handled quite similarly, but are restricted to a single document scope and all their listeners must be attached to the single target node.
-Composed events for native or custom events that are `composed: false` should look to JoiComponents EventRecorder pattern instead.
+Local events can often be processed quite similarly, but are restricted to a single document scope.
+If you make web components, you can use many of the strategies described here, and combine them with the JoiComponents EventRecorder pattern.

-## EventToEventComposition strategies
+## EventComposition patterns

-The strategic choices the developer needs to consider when composing events are:
+The best way to compose events is to follow a set of established patterns/best practices.
+These patterns give you a clear guide as to the strategic choices you need to make and the pros and cons of solving them in different manners.

 1. Should the composed event propagate independently of other events, and if so, how can this be achieved?